JoseDeFreitas/wikipedia-edits-chart/README.md

 To get the chart, simply go to **https://wikipedia-edits-chart.glitch.me** and add the required parameters.
 Below you can find the list of the available path and query parameters, as well as some examples.
-If the user couldn't be found or there is no edits for the choosen year, the API will let you know with a red message.
+If the user couldn't be found or there are no edits for the choosen year, the website will let you know with a red message.

 To see the amount of katas completed in a day, you must hover over that day.